 Well, then, what of this labour?
-Let us consider its conditions and its fruit, in the hope of throwing more light on its aim and profit.
+Let us consider its conditions and its truit, in the hope of throwing more light on its aim and profit.

 The aptness of the German word durcharbeiten - equivalent to the English 'working through' - has been recognized in passing.
-It has been the despair of French translators, in spite of what the immortal words of a master of French style offered them by way of an exercise in exhausting every last drop of sense: 'Cent fois sur le métier, remettez ...' - but how does the work (l'ouvrage) make any progress here?
+It has been the despair of French translators, in spite of what the immortal words of a master of French style offered them by way of an exercise in exhausting every last drop of sense: 'Cent fois sur le métier, remettez ...'7 - but how does the work (l'ouvrage) make any progress here?

 The theory reminds us of the triad: frustration, aggressivity, regression.
 This is an explanation so apparently comprehensible that we may well be spared the need to understand it.
 Intuition is prompt, but we should be all the more suspicious of the self-evident that has become an idée reçue.
-If analysis should come round to exposing its weakness, it will be advisable not to rest content with recourse to affectivity - that tabooword of dialectical incapacity which, with the verb to intellectualize (whose pejorative acceptation makes a merit of this incapacity), will go down in the history of the language as the stigmata of our obtuseness regarding the subject.8 an approving one, often shows by its effects that it is much more frustrating than silence.
+It analysis should come round to exposing its weakness, it will be advisable not to rest content with recourse to affectivity - that taboo-word of dialectical incapacity which, with the verb to intellectualize (whose pejorative acceptation makes a merit of this incapacity), will go down in the history of the language as the stigmata of our obtuseness regarding the -ubject.8

+Shall we ask instead where the subject's frustration comes from?
+Does it come from the silence of the analyst?
+A reply to the subject's coupty speech, even - or especially - an approving one, often shows by at effects that it is much more frustrating than silence.
 Is it not rather a matter of a frustration inherent in the very discourse of the subject?
 Does the subject not become engaged in an ever-growing dispossession of that being of his, concerning which - by dint of sincere portraits which leave its idea no less incoherent, of rectifications that do not succeed in freeing its essence, of stays and defences that do not prevent his statue from tottering, of narcissistic embraces that become like a puff of air in animating it - he ends up by recognizing that this being has never been anything more than his construct in the imaginary and that this construct disappoints all his certainties?
-For in this labour which he undertakes to reconstruct for another, he rediscovers the fundamental alienation that made him construct it like another, and which has always destined it to be taken from him by another.
+For in this labour which he undertakes to reconstruct for another, he rediscovers the fundamental alienation that made him construct it like another, and which has always destined it to be taken from him by another.9